seed-hypermedia/mintter/README.md

 This is the main repository for the Mintter project.

+## ⚠️ Stability

+This is alpha-quality software.
+Have a copy of anything valuable you put into Mintter.

+We expect to make a breaking (incompatible) change to the data model in following weeks.

 ## Building

 You can build the project on Linux, macOS, and Windows.
 Although using Windows